-Google My Business (GMB) is constantly announcing innovative and exciting new features that can help both local and national business owners make the most of their listings.
-We’ve put together a list of our top 10 new elements that Google has rolled out in the first half of 2019.
-This list reflects the features as of August 6th, 2019.
+Google My Business is constantly announcing innovative and exciting new features that can help both local and national business owners make the most of their listings.
+We’ve put together a list of our top new elements that Google has rolled out from early 2019 through mid-2020.

 Under the Info section in GMB, owners can now list attributes of their business as another way to stand out to customers and highlight specific services, features and other business qualities.
 Attributes provide customers with helpful information about your business, featuring amenities such as online-scheduling and Wi-Fi, or wheelchair accessibility.
 You can even highlight if the business is women- or verteran-led.
 The availability of these attributes depends on the type of business you operate, ensuring different types of businesses provide information that is relevant to their industry.

 Below are a list of some of the Attributes Google My Business currently offers, but keep in mind your business category determines the attributes available for your Business Profile, so you won’t see all of these.